 Priority 2 gritting routes will be treated upon satisfactory completion of the Priority 1 routes providing the criteria set out in 3.2.3 are met and adequate resources are available.

-3.2.4 Priority 3 routes are all the remaining roads.
+3.2.4 Priority 3 routes are all the remaining adopted roads within the County.